-(a) reduce the percentage of principal amount of the Commercial Papers outstanding that must consent to an amendment or waiver;

-- (b) reduce the interest / discount rate of or extend the time for payment of interest on the Commercial Papers; - (c) reduce the principal of or extend the Maturity Date of the Commercial Papers; - (d) impair the right of any Commercial Paper Holder to receive payment of principal of and interest on such Commercial Paper Holder's Commercial Papers on or after the due dates therefore or to institute suit for the enforcement of any payment on or with respect to such Commercial Paper Holder; - reduce the amount payable upon the redemption or repurchase of the Commercial Papers under the Terms and Conditions or change the time at which the Commercial Papers may be redeemed; - (f) make the Commercial Papers payable in money other than that stated in the Commercial Papers; - (g) subordinate the Commercial Papers to any other obligation of the Company; - (h) release any security interest that may have been granted in favor of the Commercial Paper Holders; - amend or modify the Payment of Additional Amounts, Taxation, the Events of Default of the Terms and Conditions or the Waiver of Default by the Commercial Paper Holders; - (j) make any change or waiver of this Condition; - (k) affect the rights of some of the Commercial Paper Holders without similarly affecting the rights of all the Commercial Paper Holders; or - (I) reduce the percentage of the Commercial Paper Holders required to be obtained under the Trust Indenture for their consent to or approval of any supplemental agreement of any waiver provided for in the Trust Indenture, without the consent of all Commercial Paper Holders.
+- (a) reduce the percentage of principal amount of the Commercial Papers outstanding that must consent to an amendment or waiver; - (b) reduce the interest / discount rate of or extend the time for payment of interest on the Commercial Papers; - (c) reduce the principal of or extend the Maturity Date of the Commercial Papers; - (d) impair the right of any Commercial Paper Holder to receive payment of principal of and interest on such Commercial Paper Holder's Commercial Papers on or after the due dates therefore or to institute suit for the enforcement of any payment on or with respect to such Commercial Paper Holder; - reduce the amount payable upon the redemption or repurchase of the Commercial Papers under the Terms and Conditions or change the time at which the Commercial Papers may be redeemed; - (f) make the Commercial Papers payable in money other than that stated in the Commercial Papers; - (g) subordinate the Commercial Papers to any other obligation of the Issuer; - (h) release any security interest that may have been granted in favor of the Commercial Paper Holders; - (i) amend or modify the Payment of Additional Amounts, Taxation, the Events of Default of the Terms and Conditions or the Waiver of Default by the Commercial Paper Holders; - (j) make any change or waiver of this Condition; - (k) affect the rights of some of the Commercial Paper Holders without similarly affecting the rights of all the Commercial Paper Holders; or - (I) reduce the percentage of the Commercial Paper Holders required to be obtained under the Master Trust Indenture for their consent to or approval of any supplemental agreement of any waiver provided for in the Master Trust Indenture, without the consent of all Commercial Paper Holders.

 It shall not be necessary for the consent of the Commercial Paper Holders under this condition to approve the particular form of any proposed amendment, but it shall be sufficient if such consent approves the substance thereof.
 After an amendment under this condition becomes effective, the Issuer shall send a notice briefly describing such amendment to the Commercial Paper Holders in the manner provided in the paragraph entitled Notice to the Commercial Paper Holders in the Terms and Conditions of the Commercial Papers.
+Any consent given pursuant to this section shall be conclusive and binding upon all Commercial Paper Holders and upon all future holders and owners thereof or of any Commercial Papers issued in lieu thereof or in exchange therefor, irrespective of whether or not any notation of such consent is made upon the Commercial Papers.